Reunification: A Monterey Mary Returns to Berlin

 German authors and screen-writers have already begun the process of seeking the literary truth of the meaning of reunification from the German perspective.
 Wolfgang Becker’s Good Bye Lenin, Thomas Brussig’s Am kürzeren Ende der Sonnenallee, and the Oscar-winner for Best Foreign Picture of 2007, Das Leben der Anderen by Florian Henckel von Donnersmarck are thought-provoking, poignant literary and cinematographic treatments of German reunification from the German perspective.
 They are sure to become classics.
 They are being joined by non-fiction works like Andreas Glaeser’s Divided in Unity: Identity, Germany, and the Berlin Police, and Jana Hensel’s After the Wall, which looks at the last generation of East-German children.

-The American perspective of the reunification of Berlin, however, is sadly lacking.
+The American perspective of the reunification of Berlin, however, was sadly lacking.
 For almost fifty years—from 1945 to 1994—there was a large and vibrant American Community in Berlin.
 It stood shoulder-to-shoulder beside the Berliners during the Airlift, and through the Wall from rise to fall.
-It deserves to have a literary resolution to its disappearance.
-Reunification will tell that story.
+It deserved to have a literary resolution to its disappearance.
+Reunification tells that story.

 copyright bar